 This statewide conference brings together educators, administrators, and financial education experts in order to strengthen knowledge and raise awareness of the importance of lifelong financial wellness.
 Featuring a variety of free financial education resources for K-12 and college-age students, the conference will feature workshops presented by classroom teachers and financial literacy experts.
 Substitute teacher reimbursement and conference fee waivers are available to all classroom teachers who are in need of financial support.
 Attendees will earn six (6) contact hours.

-SAVE THE DATE for the 10th Annual Fostering Financial Education in Maine Schools Conference.
+REGISTRATION NOW OPEN for the 10th Annual Fostering Financial Education in Maine Schools Conference.
 This year will feature a special format, with a pre-conference, May 9th, at the Senator Inn.
 Full conference to follow, May 10th, at the Augusta Civic Center.
-Stay tuned for more details!
+Click HERE to register now!

-A special thanks to our sponsor, the Maine Office of Securities.
+A special thanks to our conference sponsor, the Maine Office of Securities.
 In addition, we would like to thank Town & Country Federal Credit Union for being a pre-conference sponsor.

 Previous Conference Materials: